japgolly/scalajs-react/doc/USAGE.md

         "react-dom" -> "18.0.0")
     ```

-    If you're using old-school `jsDependencies`, add something akin to:
+    If you're using `jsDependencies`, add the following:

     ```scala
     // React JS itself (Note the filenames, adjust as needed, eg. to remove addons.)